Land Acknowledgement

 Meeting Information/What to Expect in a Meeting

-We meet on the 4th Thursday of each month from 11:30-1PM.
+We meet once a month in-person and virtually.
 We have new people who come to each meeting, so please feel free to come even if you haven’t before.
 Folks are welcome to come late/leave early as needed.

 Sponsors

-We are grateful to our sponsors for helping us provide nourishment while we gather:
+We are grateful to our partners for helping us provide nourishment while we gather:

 Accommodation Needs